miellaby/entrelacs/ArrowParadigm.md

 <h2>Orthogonal persistence</h2>

 A practical arrow-based system should ensure the <a href='http://en.wikipedia.org/wiki/Orthogonal_persistence'>orthogonal persistence</a><sup>W</sup> of arrows.
 It means that neither programs nor users are concerned by information persistence.
-The management of RAM, disks, caches, pages, and all the related garbage collection mechanisms should be totally transparent.<br>
+The management of RAM or disks including caching, pagingn and garbage collection should be totally transparent.<br>
 <br>
 <h2>Knowledge representation with arrows</h2>

-To get useful information structures with arrows, one may adapt many classical meta-models or even invent new ones.
+To build useful information structures with arrows, classical meta-models may be adapted, especially trees and lists.
+However new meta-models may be explored.
 See ArrowModeling for further readings.<br>
 <br>
-<h2>Similarity with existing concepts</h2>
+<h2>Credits where it's due</h2>

-Arrows are somewhat similar to <a href='http://en.wikipedia.org/wiki/Cons'>cons cells</a><sup>W</sup>, especially "hons" obtained by <a href='http://en.wikipedia.org/wiki/Hash_consing'>"hash consing"</a><sup>W</sup>.
+Arrows are similar to <a href='http://en.wikipedia.org/wiki/Cons'>cons cells</a><sup>W</sup>, especially "hons" obtained by <a href='http://en.wikipedia.org/wiki/Hash_consing'>"hash consing"</a><sup>W</sup>.
 A definition of "hons" is given by the documentation of  <a href='http://www.cs.utexas.edu/~moore/acl2/current/HONS.html'>the ACL2 system</a>.<br>
 <br>
-All in all, the Entrelacs manifesto proposal simply consists in performing system-wide <i>hash consing</i>, combined with transparent persistence and indexation.<br>
+All in all, the Entrelacs manifesto proposal simply consists in performing <i>hash consing</i> at the operating system level, combined with <i>orthogonal persistence</i> and systematic connectivy indexes building.<br>
 <br>
-The only invention of this paradigm might be that one considers non reducible systems of equations as materials to "bootstrap" the information system.
-For example the equation<br>
+For the sake of purity, this proposal adds that non irreducible reentrant systems of arrow definitions -in other words, unresolvable equations- may actually act as atoms to "bootstrap" an information system.

-<i>x = x x</i> defines "Orobouros" while the equations system { <i>x = y . y & y = x . x & x != y</i> } defines "Yin-Yang".<br>
+For example the equation <i>x = x x</i> defines "Orobouros" while the equations system { <i>x = y . y & y = x . x & x != y</i> } defines "Yin-Yang".
+Both of these defintions, despite being based on free variables, might been used as atoms to define more complex arrows, like the regular arrow from "Orobouros" to "Yin-Yang".

+<h3>Lambda Calculus</h3
+The Arrows paradigm may also been seen as the systematic hashing of alpha-equivalent "lambda calculus" terms so to map them onto storage.
+For this purpose, Alpha-equivalence of reentrant structures is used as an equivalence relation so to identify entrelacs.
+These reentrant lambda expressions are turned into constants so to build up dictionnaries and more complex knowledge structures.<br>
 <br>
-It's like the grammar of "lambda calculus" without free variables as one may use lambda abstractions as constants and alpha-equivalence to check constant equality.<br>
+- Orobouros (λx.(x x))
 <br>
 This approach is motivated by the desire to merge relationships and nodes into a single concept.
 It leads to design a system where information is homogeneous and "scale-invariant" on the "meta" complexity scale.